Who is the real father of data warehousing?

 The idea that senior management, rather than the IT department, owns the data led to the coining of the term “business intelligence” (BI), Kimball says.

-“BI is the inheritor of the legacy that’s been built up by data warehousing,” he says.
+“Business Intelligence is the inheritor of the legacy that’s been built up by data warehousing,” he says.

 That legacy began being built in the 1970s, Kimball says, with the development of decision support systems.